top of page

 First thing’s first.
 To produce quality images, you need to have the right equipment on hand (no matter your type of business).
 You don’t necessarily need to whip out a pricey DSLR camera to get started.
 A few basic equipment will do:

-• A smartphone - The most recent generations of smartphones have excellent photography capabilities.
+• A smartphone: The most recent generations of smartphones have excellent photography capabilities.
 Not only are they equipped with hardware that’ll allow for high-quality, detailed photographs, but newer phones have tons of features to help optimize your images.
 In order to maximize quality, spend some time getting to know your phone’s features, including manual controls.
 Alternatively, you can invest in a budget-friendly camera and lenses that help to capture your items in their full glory.

-• A tripod - A tripod ensures your camera is absolutely level, and it can be set up at a precise height and angle so that all of your images are consistent.
+• A tripod: A tripod ensures your camera is absolutely level, and it can be set up at a precise height and angle so that all of your images are consistent.
 If you’re buying a tripod for your smartphone, you can spend between $20 and $60 for a decent one.
 Once you have your camera set up on a tripod, you can use a countdown timer or a remote (if you have one) to snap pictures without accidentally jostling anything.

-• A light source - Lighting is another key element for successful product photos.
+• A light source: Lighting is another key element for successful product photos.
 While natural light works in some circumstances, this type of lighting can change over the course of a session, so it’s not always optimal for capturing pure product photos that require consistency and detail.
 While you can invest in professional-grade lighting and flashes, to get started, regular lamps can work.
 If glare and shadows are too harsh, soften light with a diffuser like a white flat sheet, paper, or white garbage bags.
 Just be sure that any DIY light diffusers are fire-safe.
 Another great option to create soft lighting: buy or create your own reflector.

-• A sweep - A sweep is a clean, solid backdrop that removes any visual distractions from the background.
+• A sweep: A sweep is a clean, solid backdrop that removes any visual distractions from the background.
 It eliminates the line between the table and wall and prevents you from accidentally capturing any blemishes in the background that you didn’t notice with your naked eye.
 A sweep can be made from a large roll of paper, a piece of posterboard, or a sheet of fabric.
 You can attach the top of your sweep to a purpose-built frame, the wall, the back of a chair, or the back of a lightbox.

-• A light box (optional) - Depending on the size of your products, you may want to place them in a light box (aka a light tent, macro photo studio, or light cube) to ensure they’re positioned optimally between light sources.
+• A light box (optional): Depending on the size of your products, you may want to place them in a light box (aka a light tent, macro photo studio, or light cube) to ensure they’re positioned optimally between light sources.
 Light boxes have built-in screens to diffuse light and reduce shadows.
 There are plenty of online tutorials about how to make low-cost tabletop light boxes, or you can buy one from a camera supply store.

-• Mannequins, stands, or racks (optional) - Each of these serve as still, standard props for helping you display items clearly.
+• Mannequins, stands, or racks (optional): Each of these serve as still, standard props for helping you display items clearly.
 Use two-sided tape or dabs of glue to hold products in place as needed.

-• Photo editing software - Software programs like Adobe Lightroom and Adobe Photoshop can help to sharpen your images even more.
+• Photo editing software: Software programs like Adobe Lightroom and Adobe Photoshop can help to sharpen your images even more.
 They give you access to a wide range of effects, filters, and graphics capabilities.
 That said, you may not need the full spread of editing features for your work.
 Take advantages of other options—such as Wix’s built-in photo editor, available to all Wix merchants—before splurging.

-screenshot of Wix photo editor
+screenshot of Wix photo editor - product photos

 How to take high-quality product photos: 10 expert tips